-9 tips for eating healthy while dining out
+8 tips for eating healthier while dining out

 1) The art of replacement: Replace high-starch sides with low-starch sides.
 Most restaurants give you multiple vegetable options.
 Recently, when dining out, my meal came with potatoes.
 I just switched them for brussel sprouts, which were browned, halved and cooked in a pan with coconut oil, onions, salt and pepper.
-Try this at home – it was delicious!
 Simply say no to starchy sides like rice, corn, potatoes, sweet peas, pasta, acorn or butternut squash, beets and plantains.

 2) Low-carb appetizers: Shrimp cocktail, shrimp wrapped in bacon or a cheese plate can start your meal off right.

 3) Avoid the bread: The meal I mentioned before came with cornbread, which we simply avoided completely.
 This may be the hardest part about going low-carb, but sacrificing the bread will allow you to avoid 25-30 carbs on the typical bread side.
 Keep in mind: most people will have more than one piece, doubling that the carb total to 50.

 4) Eat a salad: Either as a side to replace a starchy vegetable or before the main entree comes, salads help fill you up while adding the leafy greens you’ll need to stay healthy.
 When I travel and need to eat at McDonald’s, I will order a bunless burger with a side salad.
 Make sure to use dressings which are fatty based in olive oil, if possible.
 I sometimes keep olive oil with me to avoid cheaper restaurant oils, which are not always as healthy.

 5) Lettuce wrap your sandwich: Some restaurants will lettuce wrap your sandwiches or tacos, even when it’s not mentioned on the menu.
 By doing this, you eliminate the biggest source of carbs (bread).